 Hit the brakes!
 To ensure your artwork reproduces as intended, please review the following guidelines before submitting your files.
+We offer file cleanup and graphic design services at $90 per hour.
 Click here to download a PDF version of this checklist.

-For artwork assistance, we encourage you to contact us.
+For questions and artwork assistance, we encourage you to contact us.

-- Print-ready artwork is submitted as a PDF with no file compression.
-Artwork that requires modification is supplied packaged from your desktop publishing software.
+- Print-ready artwork is submitted as a PDF with minimal file compression.
+Artwork requiring modification is supplied packaged from your design, layout, or publishing software.

-- Artwork is created and exported in a CMYK color space instead of RGB.
+- Color critical artwork is created and exported in a CMYK color space instead of RGB.
 The CMYK output profile can almost always be left as your program’s default choice.

 - Any swatches or Pantone Spot Colors are consistently classified throughout your artwork (e.g., all spot colors use Pantone’s Coated OR Uncoated library, but not both).

-- All critical printing elements, such as type, logos, the subject in photos, etc., are at least 0.25" inside your artwork’s cut lines as a “safety margin.”
-For booklets, we recommend increasing this margin to at least 0.375" from the non-binding edges and at least 0.5" from the binding edge.
+- All critical printing elements, such as type, logos, the subjects in photos, etc., are at least 0.25’’ inside your artwork’s cut and fold lines as a safety margin.
+For booklets, we recommend increasing this margin to at least 0.5’’.

-- Artwork intended to print to the edge of the sheet contains an additional “bleed margin” beyond the cutlines of at least 0.125".
-For example, this would make an 8.5" x 11" document 8.75" x 11.25".
-Bleeds should be free of any essential content.
+- Artwork intended to print to the edge of the sheet contains an additional bleed margin beyond the cutlines of at least 0.125’’.
+For example, this would make an 8.5’’ x 11’’ document 8.75’’ x 11.25’’.
+Bleeds should be an extension of your artwork and should not contain essential content.
 Crop marks are optional, but helpful guides.

 - Photos and other graphics are supplied at their highest resolution.
 If a graphic is blurry on your screen, it will print blurry.
-Graphics on reading materials should be at least 300 DPI (dots-per-inch).
-Graphics intended to be viewed from closer than 10 feet should be at least 150 DPI.
+Graphics on reading materials should be at least 300 DPI (dots-per-inch) while banners and other distance signage should be at least 100 DPI.

 - Proper copyright and usage permissions are received for fonts, stock photography, and other licensed design elements and do not contain watermarks.